ea-nesredna/fm-web-redirect/README.md

-# A Redirect script for FileMaker Pro
+# A Redirect script for FileMaker Pro and FileMaker Server

 Copyright 2026, Eric Andersen eric@nesredna.com